mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Therefore:

-**For each type of aggregate that needs global access, create a service that can provide the** **illusion of an in-­‐memory collection of all objects of that aggregate’s root type.
-Set up access** **through a well-­‐known global interface.
+**For each type of aggregate that needs global access, create a service that can provide the** **illusion of an in-memory collection of all objects of that aggregate’s root type.
+Set up access** **through a well-known global interface.
 Provide methods to add and remove objects, which** **will encapsulate the actual insertion or removal of data in the data store.
 Provide methods** **that select objects based on criteria meaningful to domain experts.
 Return fully** **instantiated objects or collections of objects whose attribute values meet the criteria,** **thereby encapsulating the actual storage and query technology, or return proxies that give** **the illusion of fully instantiated aggregates in a lazy way.
 Provide repositories only for** **aggregate roots that actually need direct access.
 Keep application logic focused on the** **model, delegating all object storage and access to the repositories. **

 ### Factories